 The gut of the newborn animal differs from that of any other animal.
 First, the newborn stomach does not secrete acid.
 This means that the newborn is not able to digest protein, and antibodies in the colostrum can therefore pass through the stomach without being broken down.
 The intestines are also different.
 In the adult, the wall of the intestines is designed to absorb very small molecules such as amino acids (the building blocks which form protein).
 In the newborn, the gut is able to absorb whole protein antibodies.
 Consequently the antibodies pass from the blood of the mother into the colostrum, are suckled by the newborn, pass through the stomach and are absorbed into the bloodstream of the newborn.
-This provides the newborn with its mother's immune system memory and is referred to as maternal immunity.
+This provides the newborn with antibodies from the mother's immune system and is referred to as maternal immunity.

 Supplementing colostrum to newborns is commonly done by producers either by bottle or stomach tube.
+Lambs or kids must consume adequate colostrum according to their weight in the first 12 hours of life.
 Cleanliness of the bottles, stomach tubes, milk pails, etc. is critical to the newborn's health because while the intestinal wall is capable of absorbing whole proteins, it is also capable of allowing whole bacteria to pass directly from the intestine into the bloodstream of the lamb or kid and cause disease.

 This process is slightly different in humans; the different structure of the human placenta allows antibodies to pass directly from the mother's bloodstream to the baby.